TaylorHuston/Site_WCFF/README.md

 Files for <a href="http://willcodeforfood.io/">Will Code For Food</a>

 Right now the site is just Wordpress, so this repo is really only for images and other assets, no actual code.

+No longer active, site has been moved to a different repo containing a Jekyll project